cliang115/Logistic-Regression/README.md

-# Machine-Learning ex2
+# Logistic regression

-In this exercise, you will implement logistic regression and apply it to two different datasets.
+logistic regression was implemented and applied to two different datasets.